Coming to terms with your diagnosis

 • Reduce activity when tired.

-• Make sure they take adequate rest periods.
+• Make sure you take adequate rest periods.

-Keeping a heart working well also means paying close attention to what a person is eating.
-A good diet can lower cholesterol, sodium levels and reduce weight, which takes pressure off the heart12.
+Keeping your heart working well also means paying close attention to what you’re eating.
+A good diet can lower cholesterol, sodium levels and reduce your weight, which takes pressure off your heart12.

 Don’t try crash-dieting or fads, balance is key.
-Try to have them eat12:
+Try to eat12:

 • Five portions of fruit and vegetables a day.